jothibasu26-del/airfoil-cfd-analysis-ansys-fluent/README.md

 A 2D CFD study of turbulent flow over a NACA 0012 airfoil using ANSYS Fluent.
-The simulation investigates the aerodynamic behavior of the airfoil at an angle of attack of 10° and evaluates its performance through surface pressure, lift, and drag characteristics.
+The simulation investigates the aerodynamic behavior of the airfoil at an angle of attack of 10° and evaluates its aerodynamic performance through pressure, velocity, lift, and drag characteristics.

-The project is based on a canonical turbulent airfoil-flow problem from Cornell University's engineering simulation coursework, with emphasis on CFD setup, turbulence modeling, post-processing, and validation against experimental data.
+The project is based on a canonical turbulent airfoil-flow problem from Cornell University's engineering simulation coursework, with emphasis on CFD setup, turbulence modeling, numerical solution, post-processing, and validation against experimental data.

 ## Problem Definition

 The flow around a NACA 0012 airfoil is simulated at an angle of attack of 10°.
-The resulting flow field and aerodynamic quantities are analyzed and compared with experimental data.
+The resulting flow field and aerodynamic coefficients are analyzed and compared with experimental data.

 ### Operating Conditions